12 Best Chest and Triceps Exercises (With Workout Routines)

 How To Do It

-1. Sit on a low-back bench and extend a barbell overhead, holding it with a shoulder-width grip.
+1. Sit on a bench/stand upright and hold a barbell overhead, holding it with a shoulder-width grip.

 2. Keep your upper arms right beside your head.